How to Rent an Apartment or House with Bad Credit

 However, landlords consider more than just a credit score when evaluating prospective tenants, and if they have a cutoff for what an acceptable credit score can be, that number depends on the discretion of the individual landlord or property management company.

-While landlords may use the FICO® credit scoring model to help inform their decisions, each landlord has their own way of determining the level of risk of a tenant, so there is no set credit score to determine if you qualify to rent.
+While landlords may use the FICO® credit scoring model to help inform their decisions, each landlord has their own way of determining the level of risk of a tenant, so there is no set minimum credit score to rent an apartment.
 The monthly rent payment, state of the real estate market and your income are also factors.[1]

 How to prepare to rent with bad credit

-If you have bad credit or a credit score that falls below a prospective landlord’s minimum, you may still be able to rent if you can show you’ll be a good tenant.
-Here are some strategies to try that may make up for a poor credit score.
+If you have bad credit or a low credit score that falls below a prospective landlord’s minimum, you may still be able to rent an apartment or house if you can show you’ll be a good tenant.
+Here are some strategies to try that may make up for a poor credit score and may help you get approved for an apartment with bad credit.

 Gather letters of reference